mozilla-services/socorro/docs/components/processor.rst

 ``scripts/fetch_crash_data.py``
 -------------------------------

-This will fetch raw crash data from -prod and save it in the appropriate directory structure rooted at outputdir.
+This will fetch raw crash data from crash-stats.mozilla.com and save it in the appropriate directory structure rooted at outputdir.

 Usage from host::